 Just above the trailhead parking at the end of Miller Canyon Road is Beatty’s Miller Canyon Guest Ranch & Orchard.
 Long known to locals as a source of pesticide-free apples, eggs, honey, and beeswax, the orchard has become the hottest hummingbird-watching spot in Arizona.
 Owners Tom and Edith Beatty had long fed birds around their home and rental cabins, but in spring of 1998 they added a hummingbird feeding station and hummingbird/butterfly garden for the enjoyment of day visitors.
 The payoff has been 15 species of hummingbirds (up to 13 at one time) plus an astonishing variety of naturally occurring hybrids.
 The Beattys have added bleachers, a picnic table and a shade canopy to the Controlled Access Site (CAS) for visitors’ comfort.

-Besides the high diversity of “regular” hummingbird species (including White-eared) plus occasional appearances by rarities (Lucifer, Berylline, and Plain-capped Starthroat), the feeding station is a dependable site for Rufous and Calliope in both spring and fall migration and occasional Allen’s in late summer.
+Besides the high diversity of “regular” hummingbird species (including White-eared) plus occasional appearances by less reliable rarities (Lucifer, Berylline, and Plain-capped Starthroat), the feeding station is a dependable site for Rufous and Calliope in both spring and fall migration and occasional Allen’s in late summer.
 The Beattys also have several housekeeping units for rent, each with its own feeders.
 Like other hummingbird hot spots, the Beattys’ feeding station is best visited April through September.
 Parking on the Beattys’ property is limited to overnight guests and the handicapped, but there is plenty of shaded parking available in the Forest Service lot below (please park in developed spaces only, taking care not to block the Beattys’ driveway or the public road).
 The Beattys maintain a few hummingbird feeders at the main entrance (mainly for the benefit of mobility-impaired visitors).
 A fee of $5 per person, $20 per group is charged for access to the CAS hummingbird feeding station inside the property.
 As with all privately-owned birding sites, please respect the privacy of the Beattys and their guests, and observe the rules for access to areas not normally open to the public.